jiakechong1991/coser/README.md

 ## Chat with CoSER Models

 We provide an example code (chat.py) that demonstrates how to chat with CoSER models.
 CoSER models effectively role-play various personas/characters, and accept system prompts in all kinds of formats.
-However, we strongly recomment activating inner thoughts for LLMs by adding the following prompts:
+However, we strongly recommend activating inner thoughts for LLMs by adding the following prompts:

 > Use [your thought] for thoughts, which others can't see.
 Use (your action) for actions, which others can see.

-Here are two example cases of CoSER models role-play:
+Here are two example cases of CoSER-8B:

 ### Case 1: Book Character